-The second model from Andrezejewski and Zhu allows specification of Must-Link and Cannot-Link relationships between words that help partition otherwise muddled topics \cite{andrzejewski2009incorporating}.
+Andrzejewski et al.~\shortcite{andrzejewski2009incorporating} presented a second model which allows specification of Must-Link and Cannot-Link relationships between words that help partition otherwise muddled topics.
 These logical constraints help enforce topic separability, though these mechanisms less directly address how to anchor a single word or set of words to help a topic emerge.
 More generally, the Must/Cannot link and $z$-label topic models have been expressed in a powerful first-order-logic framework that allows the specification of arbitrary domain knowledge through logical rules \cite{andrzejewski2011framework}.
 Others have built off this first-order-logic approach to automatically learn rule weights \cite{mei2014robust} and incorporate additional latent variable information \cite{foulds2015latent}.

 Mathematically, CorEx topic models most closely resemble topic models based on latent tree reconstruction~\cite{chen_topic}.
-In Chen et. al.'s analysis, their own latent tree approach and CorEx both report significantly better perplexity than hierarchical topic models based on the hierarchical Dirichlet process and the Chinese restaurant process.
+In Chen et al.'s \shortcite{chen_topic} analysis, their own latent tree approach and CorEx both report significantly better perplexity than hierarchical topic models based on the hierarchical Dirichlet process and the Chinese restaurant process.
 CorEx has also been investigated as a way to find ``surprising'' documents~\cite{hodas}.